dasher-project/dasher-captivewebview/Keyboard/forAndroid/readme.md

 This directory is for the proof-of-concept custom keyboard for Android.

 # Build Instructions
-These instructions have been tested with version 4.1.1 of Android Studio.
+These instructions have been tested with Android Studio Arctic Fox 2020.3.1 Patch 3.

 -   There is a dependency on the library for Android in the captive-web-view submodule.
 Build the dependency first, as follows.